lorenzo-C137/Knuth-Morris-Pratt_algorithm/README.md

 # Knuth-Morris-Pratt
-Knuth-Morris-Pratt algorithm implementation in R
+Knuth-Morris-Pratt algorithm package implementation in R

 ## Implements 2 functions:
  - the one that creates the index of the pattern